This smartphone app can help track ADHD symptoms in people

-New York, Oct 9 (IANS) A smartphone-based app can help improve the accuracy of data in some clinical trials involving individuals with intellectual disability, report researchers.
+New York: A smartphone-based app can help improve the accuracy of data in some clinical trials involving individuals with intellectual disability, report researchers.

 The most common genetic causes of intellectual disability are Down syndrome and fragile X syndrome.